mmomtchev/rlayers/README.md

 * `RContext.location` and `RContext.feature` provided by a map feature - required for `<ROverlay>` and `<RPopup>`
 * `RContext.style` provided by a style definition - the only one which can be outside of a map

 The context objects can be accessed by using  `React.Context.Consumer` - [the custom controls example](https://mmomtchev.github.io/rlayers/#/controls) contains an example for using the *OpenLayers* `map` from `RContext`.
 Accessing elements outside their contexts is possible by using `React.RefObject`s.
 [The high performance example](https://mmomtchev.github.io/rlayers/#/igc) contains an example of this.
 The underlying *OpenLayers* objects can be accessed through the `ol` property of every component.
-This is also something that could potentially change before the first release.

 ### Styles